AlexGa/cRIP-eCLIP-workflow/README.md

 ## Recommended requirements

-It is recommended to install [conda] (https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and using conda it is an easy task to install [snakemake] (https://snakemake.github.io/).
+It is recommended to install [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and using conda it is an easy task to install [snakemake](https://snakemake.github.io/).

 All tools needed for the analysis are installed during the run of Snakemake while all specifications for the different analysis are written in separate yaml environment files.